 On the other hand, I believe that to know pink bathrooms is to love them.
 Pink bathrooms are a wonderful part of our home design heritage.
 And, there is no doubt in my mind whatsoever that they are poised for a comeback — starting here, starting now.

 But before you do, hang out a while here on Save The Pink Bathrooms.
 Leave a Comment to Take the Pledge.
-Spread the world.
-And most importantly: Love the house you’re in.
+Spread the word.
+Of course, be sure to Be Safe/Renovate Safe.
+And yes: Love the house you’re in.

 P.S.
 Oh, and thanks (I think) to Mel Kolstad for her cheeky collage above — Pamela, Pink Potty Potentate.
 Not that I already didn’t look ridiculous in the *normal* Drill Baby Drill photo.
 Is there no end to what we will do in the name of vintage pink bathrooms?